rmrt1n/rmrt1n.github.io/src/articles/clojure-fly/clojure-fly.md

 [^7]: For more details on how basic authentication works, check out [the specification](https://www.rfc-editor.org/rfc/rfc7617.html).

 [^8]: Here's a cool resource I found when researching Java Dockerfiles: [WhichJDK](https://whichjdk.com).
-It provides a comprehensive comparison on the different JDKs available and recommendations on which one you should use.
+It provides a comprehensive comparison of the different JDKs available and recommendations on which one you should use.

 [^9]: Another (non-technically important) argument for live/production REPLs is just because it's cool.
 Ever since I read the story about [NASA's programmers debugging a spacecraft through a live REPL](https://news.ycombinator.com/item?id=31234338), I've always wanted to try it at least once.

-[^10]: If you encounter errors related to Wireguard when running `fly proxy`, you can run `fly doctor` which will hopefully detect issues with your local setup and also suggest fixes for them.
+[^10]: If you encounter errors related to WireGuard when running `fly proxy`, you can run `fly doctor`, which will hopefully detect issues with your local setup and also suggest fixes for them.